 Getting Started Deploying Ruby on Rails Apps

-This guide walks you through deploying a Ruby on Rails app to Swisscom Application Cloud (APC).
+This guide walks you through deploying a Ruby on Rails app to Cloud Foundry.

 In order to deploy a sample Ruby on Rails app, you must have the following: